staffordshire puppies

 Vaccines for Staffordshire puppies can be acquired through a veterinarian or a pet store.
 Your veterinarian will advise you on the immunizations that your puppy requires, as well as the best time to administer them.

 1) Vaccines were destroyed (inactivated).
 Between the ages of 6 and 16, they are commonly given in a series of three or four injections at three-week intervals.
-They provide long-lasting disease immunity, but they must be administered prior to infection.
+They provide long-lasting disease immunity, but they must be administered before infection.

 2) Vaccines with live attenuation (modified live).
 Between the ages of 8 and 16, they are normally given in two injections at six-week intervals.
 They provide temporary illness protection, but they must be given within three days following infection exposure.